TLmaK0/gravizo/README.md

     node [shape=box,style=filled,color=".7 .3 1.0"];
     execute -> compare;
   }
-)
+custom_mark10
+-->
 ```

-This allow to include your graphs in the README, and still redeable in normal text editor.
+This allows to include your graphs in the README, and still redeable in normal text editor.

 **SVG output** it's ready.
 Only need to replace https://g.gravizo.com/g? by https://g.gravizo.com/svg? and https://g.gravizo.com/source? by https://g.gravizo.com/source/svg?